Skip to main navigation Skip to main content Skip to page footer

 Cycle times are under pressure.

-Lasermach's handheld laserwelding machines combined with our robot/cobot laser welding solutions are our answer — compact, mobile, simple to program, and built around our fiber laser technology.
+Lasermach's handheld laserwelding machines combined with our robot/cobot laser welding solutions are our answer — faster, compact, ecologic correct, energy saving, mobile, simple to program, much shorter production time and built around our fiber laser technology.

 Robotized Laser Weldding: Scope of application